dan-ftp/fusion-conclusion/_posts/The-sublimes-of-specious-fusion-concepts.md

 ## The conclusion

+Every specious fusion concept has its own selection of sublimes.
+The machine is small.
+The ions are non-thermal.
+The fuel is clean.
+The conversion is direct.
+The simulation works.
+The founder saw what others missed.
+The details are secret.
+The next experiment is cheap.

+None of these are bad by themselves; some are in fact good.

-Fusion energy is its own sublime, often sold as the "Holy Grail" of energy.
+Fusion energy is its own sublime, often sold as the Holy Grail of energy.
+It should inspire awe; it would be one of the great achievements of humanity.

+That is why the field needs discipline.
+The sublimes cannot replace the integrated hard physics and engineering needed to make fusion work.